Parth18Shah/DistributedKVS/README.md

     ```

 - To test all of them together (using the Test Script we have created)
+    - Prerequisite (For RabbitMQ Integration- "queue_br" branch)

+        1) Install and Start Docker Engine.

+        2) Then, run the following on a terminal
+        ``` Bash
+        docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:4.0-management
+        ```

+    On a separate terminal:
     ``` Bash
     python Test.py
     ```